rackerlabs/support-how-to/content/cloud-networks/configuring-interface-based-firewall-on-the-vyatta-network-appliance.md

 ---
 permalink: configuring-interface-based-firewall-on-the-vyatta-network-appliance/
 node_id: 3370
-title: Configuring Interface Based Firewall on the Vyatta Network Appliance
+title: Configuring and interface-based firewall on the Vyatta network appliance
 type: article
 created_date: '2013-03-26'
 created_by: Sameer Satyam
-last_modified_date: '2015-09-29'
+last_modified_date: '2015-04-16'
-last_modified_by: Kyle Laffoon
+last_modified_by: Nate Archer
 product: Cloud Networks
 product_url: cloud-networks
 ---

-### Introduction

 The Vyatta network appliance can be used as a firewall to protect Rackspace Cloud Server instances.